 - Large - $25 per month, unlimited websites, 30GB of storage, 500GB bandwidth.

-Quite expensive to be fair - all the more reason to have a closer look at how exactly A Small Orange is charging its customers.
+That is quite expensive to be fair - all the more reason to have a closer look at how exactly A Small Orange is charging its customers.

-Confused?
 In order to get a clearer image, here's a table showing how much would you have to pay upfront - for each duration and each plan.